Monday, August 29, 2022

 The Duchess of Cambridge's parents, Mike and Carole Middleton, live at Bucklebury Manor in Bucklebury, 33 miles from Windsor Castle.

-The Duke and Duchess's staff, include a housekeeper and a chief, and the children's nanny.
-Maria Borrallo will retain their jobs but will live in separate housing near the Cottage, which is within walking distance of Windsor Castle.
+The Duke and Duchess's staff, a housekeeper and chef, and the children's nanny, Maria Borrallo will retain their jobs.
+They will live in separate housing near the Cottage

 The couple, who left England in March 2020, now call Montecito, California home, but the duke continues to hold the lease for Frogmore Cottage.
 Princess Eugenie and her husband, Jack Brooksbank, and their young son, August, lived in the cottage until early this year.
 The Brooksbanks are now dividing their time between Portugal and Ivy Cottage on the Kensington Palace grounds.
 Jack is now working for Discovery Land Company, owned by Mike Meldman, the firm developing Costa Terra, where he is responsible for "marketing, sales, and promotion.

 It is understood that the Duke and Duchess may have considered several properties in Home Park, Windsor Great Park, and Berkshire.
-One of the mooted future homes was Fort Belvedere in Windsor Great Park, which is seven miles from Windsor Castle.
+One of the mooted future homes was Fort Belvedere in Windsor Great Park, seven miles from Windsor Castle.

 Fort Belvedere ceased to be a grace and favor home in 1953 when the Queen returned to the Crown Estates.
 Two years later. the Hon.
-Gerald Lascelles, the younger son of the Princess Royal, acquired a 90 year lease.
+Gerald Lascelles, the younger son of the Princess Royal, acquired a 90-year lease.
 He and his wife, Angela, and their son Henry moved into the house eleven months later.
 When his marriage ended in divorce, Gerald sold the lease to the son of the Emir of Dubai.
 In the early 1980s, the late Canadian billionaire Galen Weston purchased the lease.
 The lease included the Fort, three cottages, and a swimming pool.

 Fort Belvedere is best known as the home of the future Edward VIII, and it was the scene for his abdication on December 10, 1936.